Bills-Institute-of-Technology/PROLOG_Eliza/README.md

 ---

+## Weizenbaum Implementation in This Repository

+This repository's primary ELIZA implementation follows Weizenbaum's 1966 architecture (keyword ranking, decomposition/reassembly rules, script-as-data, and fallback behavior) and is organized into:

+- `eliza.pl` — main user-facing entry point and interactive runtime loop
+- `src/eliza_engine.pl` — core transformation engine
+- `scripts/eliza_doctor_script.pl` — DOCTOR-style script data (keywords, decomposition rules, reassemblies, substitutions)

+Run the primary implementation in SWI-Prolog:

+1. Start SWI-Prolog:
+   - `swipl`
+2. Load the main module:
+   - `[eliza].`
+3. Start the interactive loop:
+   - `eliza_run.`
+4. Exit the loop:
+   - Type `bye` or `bye.` at the `You:` prompt.

+You can also call single-turn responses directly:

+- `eliza("I am unhappy", Response).`

+---

 ## Prolog Implementation of Shrader's 1973 BASIC Program

+Note: This is a bonus implementation provided as a single, independent file and is completely separate from the primary Weizenbaum architecture above.

 The file `eliza_shrader_1973.pl` is a SWI-Prolog translation of Jeff Shrager's 1973 BASIC ELIZA variant (as published in *Creative Computing*).
 It preserves the classic keyword scan, conjugation swaps, rotating response ranges, repeated-input handling, and an interactive conversation loop.